 Kitchen appliances and good software design

 Here at HosPortal we are well into the final stages of our completely rebuilt medical rostering software.
 It will still be familiar to existing user, but will also have powerful new features.
-When we have selected and designed these features we have been very conscious of usability and incorporating features that our user will value.
+When we have selected and designed these features we have been very conscious of usability and incorporating features that our users will value.

 It is rare we try to draw a parallel between medical rostering and domestic appliances.
-But sacrificing functionality for the sake of sleek design is one of our pet peeves…it should be possible to meet the core functional needs of your software first, without sacrificing usability.
+But sacrificing functionality for the sake of sleek design is one of our pet peeves…it should be possible to meet the core functional needs of your software without sacrificing usability.
 And a recent experience with kitchen appliances indicates that positive brand image is not always linked to practical functionality.

 Some things that we have discovered in using the appliances:

-- it is possible to turn off the oven by rubbing against a touch-sensitive button placed ‘conveniently’ at thigh height
+- it is possible to turn off the oven by rubbing against a touch-sensitive button placed ‘conveniently’ at thigh height.

-- the touch-sensitive stove-top buttons don’t work if you have damp hands
+- the touch-sensitive stove-top buttons don’t work if you have damp hands.

-- if you remove a saucepan for long enough to flip an omelette, the induction ring turns off
+- if you remove a saucepan for long enough to flip an omelette, the induction ring turns off.

 All indicative of deliberate and accidental design decisions we want to avoid!Back to News